samuelblattner/ffhs-linalg-exercises/docs/exercises/exercise1.md

  ```

  Since the value of the determinant could be positive or negative (point is "above" or "below" the line) and we're only interested in the _distance_ (i.e. magnitude), we
- use the _abs_ class-method of the _Math_ class.
-We also check the distance against our tolerance which is stored as class-variable on the LineSegment class.
+ use the _abs_ class-method of the _Math_ class to get the absolute value.
+We also check the distance against our tolerance which is stored as class-variable on the _LineSegment class_.
  If the distance is within the tolerance, the method returns __True__, otherwise it returns __False__.